-But according to the Scriptures, the NT church became spiritual Israel that receives the promises of God and not the literal nation of Israel.
+But according to the Scriptures, the New Testament church is “spiritual Israel” that receives the promises of God and not the literal nation of Israel.
 When the nation of Israel rejected Christ and crucified Him, they were rejected by God (Matthew 23:37,38).
 And according to Jesus’ prophecy, Jerusalem was destroyed in 70 AD.

-Today any person—Jew or Gentile—can become part of this spiritual nation of Israel through faith in Jesus Christ (Romans 10:12).
+Today, any person—Jew or Gentile—can become part of this spiritual nation of Israel through faith in Jesus Christ (Romans 10:12).
 Also, “there is neither Greek nor Jew, circumcision nor uncircumcision, Barbarian, Scythian, bond nor free: but Christ is all, and in all” (Colossians 3:11 also Galatians 3:28,29).
-The NT centers on Jesus Christ and God’s Israel in the Spirit, not the Israel of the flesh or modern Israel.
-What Dispensationalism teaches about Israel also contradicts the teachings of the Bible.

 Check out our Bible Answers page for more information on a variety of topics.